 - Location: Iowa / Nevada

-- Martin Colony History: In 2019, 54 pair with 218 fledged youngsters.
-83 total compartments available, 58 Troyer Horizontal gourds and 4 modified trio metal house units, owl cages around all units.
+- Martin Colony History: In 2020, 60 pair with 285 fledged youngsters.
+83 total cavities available, 58 Troyer Horizontal gourds and 4 modified deep trio metal house units, 1 fallout shelter, owl cages around all units.
 Martin educator and speaker.
-President of the Iowa Purple Martin Organization.
+President and founder of the Iowa Purple Martin Organization.
 Please visit www.iamartin.org and join.

 Mite control, heat venting, predator protection and additional feeding during bad weather add up to success.